Estate agent fees

 Fixed fee structure

 In a fixed fee structure, estate agents charge a set amount for their services.
 This fee remains constant, irrespective of the property's selling price.
-This option can be more predictable for budgeting purposes, but it may not always align with the level of effort required by the agent, especially for higher-value properties.
+This option can be more predictable for budgeting purposes, but it may not always reflect the level of effort required by the agent, especially for higher-value properties.

 Percentage fee structure